 - Best for Christmas atmosphere: December

-- Best for fewer crowds: Late January, February, and early March
+- Best for avoiding crowds: Late January, February, and early March

 - Best for photography: April and October